smarticoai/public-api/docs/api/interfaces/TAvatarDefinition.md

 > `optional` **is\_in\_use?**: `boolean`

-Whether this avatar is currently in use by the user
+True when this avatar is the user's currently active profile avatar.